pierrepeterlongo/kmers_ebame-9/README.md

 1. Data used for testing kmtricks are located in `data/public/sra/`.
 We will use `SRR8652861_1.fastq.gz`, `SRR8653248_1.fastq.gz`, and `SRR8653247_1.fastq.gz`.
 They all are Illumina HiSeq 2500 runs of Human infant gut virome.

 2. Data used for testing kmindex are located in `data/public/teachdata/ebame/kmindex/`, in subdirectories `SRA_VIRAL/` and `SRA_VIRAL2/`.
-They are **unitigs** from 2x100 various viral RNA datatsets.
-Unitigs there were create by the [logan](https://github.com/IndexThePlanet/Logan/blob/main/Unitigs.md) project.
+They are **unitigs** from 2x100 various viral RNA datasets.
+Unitigs were created by the [logan](https://github.com/IndexThePlanet/Logan/blob/main/Unitigs.md) project.

 ### Tools used for this tutorial.